MighTy-Weaver/COVID19-NER/README.md

 > Dataset are provided in the data folder for reproduction

+## 0. Some non-functional codes:
+`test.py` : useless code for testing purpose.

+`evaluate.py` : Sample code provided for evaluating the output and results.

 ## 1. BERT Classfication
 By fine-tuning the pretrained BERT model from `HuggingFace`, I embedded all the words and use the provided BERT classification model to do the named entity recognition on the test set.
 Details can be found at: https://huggingface.co/transformers/model_doc/bert.html